“World’s Most Expensive Therapy”, “Astronomical”, “Casino Culture”

 Novartis has somewhat anticipated the issue by announcing the possibility to fund the product by installments.
 But installments are a mere payment convenience and payers will need more reassurance before making the decision to fund Zolgensma®.
 Novartis anticipated that too and announced they were in advanced discussions with multiple payers to design outcomes-based agreements.
 But with a thin evidence package, this promises to be quite the Herculean work.
 Insurers are not known for designing insurance schemes that might actually generate a loss for them – not to mention the cost of opportunity at a time when many more advanced therapies are expected.

-- Pricing communication is a thing
+3) Pricing Communication is a Thing

 Mobile phone networks, energy providers, automakers, gyms, software developers, accounting firms, consultants, and many more have long understood this one key success factor in business: the way you communicate the price of your products is as important as their actual price level.